ADR Transport of Dangerous Goods Awareness Introduction [ Classroom ]

 The United Nations Committee of Experts on the Transport of Dangerous Goods developed recommendations on the Transport of Dangerous Goods (TDG) to ensure that the risks to people, property and the environment are minimised when transporting hazardous materials.

 A mistake made during any process involved in DG transportation could have implications including shipment delays, safety issues, financial penalties, and in some cases, legal action.
+It is very important for shippers to attend an ADR training course.

 Who should attend?